-Since the arrival of baby number 3 just one month ago, I’ve been trying to process how going from 2 to 3 babies is different than 1 to 2.
-It feels harder.
+If you want a real life snapshot of what our life is like with 3 kids under 4, then keep reading.
+Since the arrival of our third baby just one month ago, I’ve been trying to process how going from 2 to 3 babies is different than 1 to 2.
 Each addition has felt really hard and then gotten easier, so I’m hoping that is true with 3!

 My kid’s abilities at this point: